-What would it cost to build the Empire State Building today assuming that, with inflation, \$1 in 1931 = \$16 in 2016?
+What would it cost to build the Empire State Building today assuming that, with inflation, \$ 1 in 1931 = \$16 in 2016? (scheduling budgeting and accounting math level 2)

 One of the reasons it became possible to build skyscrapers was because of the use of steel in the construction.
 Steel beams need to be deep enough to support their length and the weight of any load that will be placed on them.
 A beam should be about 6 cm deep for every 100 cm in length.